Soft-prompt Tuning for Large Language Models to Evaluate Bias

-To quantify bias, we use the comprehensive templates and resulting dataset designed by Czarnowska et al. \cite{Czarnowska1}.
-Table \ref{tab:1} in Appendix \ref{template_examples}, provides an illustrative example of such templates for the sensitive attributes of sex and age.
+To quantify bias after soft-prompt tuning a model, the comprehensive templates and resulting test dataset designed by \cite{Czarnowska1} is used.
+Table \ref{tab:1}, provides an illustrative example of such templates for the sensitive attributes of gender and age.
 The use of such synthetic datasets for bias evaluation is common practice \cite{Dixon1}.
-Based on hyperparameter search results, we included $8$ continuous prompt tokens in each of our soft prompt-tuning experiment.
-Each prompt token is a dense vector with the same dimensionality as the embedding-space of the corresponding language model, which ranges from $1024$ to $5120$.
-Weights of the underlying language models are kept frozen.
-Overall, the parameters learned in our experiments are on the scale of $0.003\%$ of the full LM model weights.\\ \textbf{Datasets:} We tune the prompts on two sentiment datasets.
-The SemEval-2018 Task 1 - Valence Ordinal Classification \cite{SemEval2018Task1} (SemEval) and Stanford Sentiment Treebank Five-way (SST-5)\cite{socher-etal-2013-recursive} collections, mapping both to a 3-way sentiment classification task as described in Appendix \ref{dataset_description}.
+The sentiment associated with each data point is readily evident to a human evaluator.
+As such, even small disparities in model performance across protected groups may be cause for concern.
+Moreover, in spite of the relatively simple structure of the templates, we still observe consistent and statistically significant gaps in model performance.

-\textbf{Soft-prompt Tuning Details:} The soft-prompting approach adds a series of tokens, $T = \{t_1,t_2,\ldots, t_n\}$, to the model input text $X$.
-Given a target token or set of tokens $Y$, the objective is to maximize the log-likelihood of the generative probability of $Y$ conditioned on the tokens, $T$, and input text $X$, expressed as $P\left(Y \vert T; X\right)$.
-For the sentiment analysis tasks examined here, the tokens are \emph{positive}, \emph{negative}, and \emph{neutral}.
-A standard Adam optimizer is used for training \cite{Loshchilov1}.
-We leveraged the JAX ML framework \cite{jax2018github} to achieve efficient model parallelism on TPUv3-8 devices and on machines with up to four A40 48GB GPUs.
+In the experiments below, we examine the effect that different prompt-tuning datasets, model types, and model sizes have on the measured biases.
+We tune prompts on two distinct sentiment datasets, SemEval-2018 Task 1-Valence Ordinal Classification \cite{SemEval2018Task1} (SemEval) and Stanford Sentiment Treebank Five-way \cite{socher-etal-2013-recursive} (SST-5), mapping both to a 3-way classification task as described in Appendix \ref{dataset_description}.
+For models, we evaluate the biases of the family of OPT and LLaMA models.
+Models with parameter sizes of 125M, 350M, 1.3B, 2.7B, 6.7B, and 13B for OPT and 6.7B and 13B for LLaMA are explored.
+These models are chosen because they are open-source, come in a wide range of sizes, and share architectural similarities with many other models, including closed models such as GPT-4.